Texas Tech University

 (1) The TFCC President and co-sponsors of record will be notified and will pick up any unapproved shelters within a reasonable time period.

-(2) If the unapproved winter shelter is not picked up within a reasonable time period, the Operations Division will pick up and remove the shelter.
+(2) If the unapproved winter shelter is not picked up within a reasonable time period, Operations will pick up and remove the shelter.

 d.
-All shelters must have a sign (provided at no charge by the Texas Tech University Operations Division) securely attached to the station designating it is an approved TTU feral cat winter shelter.
+All shelters must have a sign (provided at no charge by TTU Operations) securely attached to the station designating it as an approved TTU feral cat winter shelter.

 e.
 Any other form of shelter materials placed on the ground or within ground cover or left in any other areas not allowed by this policy will be confiscated and removed.